 Atanua is not free software.
-See license for details.
+See the license for details.

-- OSX build is ppc, 10.4 works, 10.3.9 might work. x86 macs should also work through Rosetta.
+- OSX build is for old ppc macs.
+10.4 works, 10.3.9 might work.
+Old x86 macs should also work through Rosetta.
 Since Apple no longer supports ppc macs, no new versions of Atanua for it are planned.
 Rosetta is no longer supported either, so running Atanua on a mac is probably impossible.